angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

 ## Why `"es2020"` instead of `"esnext"`?

-In TypeScript 3.9 the behavior of the TypeScript compiler controlled by the [`module`](https://www.typescriptlang.org/v2/en/tsconfig#module) is the same with both `"esnext"` and `"es2020"` values.
+In TypeScript 3.9 the behavior of the TypeScript compiler controlled by `module` is the same with both `"esnext"` and `"es2020"` values.
 This can however change in the future where the `"esnext"` option could evolve in a backwards incompatible ways resulting in build-time or run-time errors during TypeScript update.
 This could result in undesirable instability which can be avoided by using the `"es2020"` option whose behavior is not going to change any more.